History of Iran

+In the 1940s there were hopes that Iran could become a constitutional monarchy, but a 1953 coup aided by U.S. and U.K. removed the elected prime minister, and Iran was ruled as an autocracy under the Shah with American support from that time until the revolution.
+The Iranian monarchy lasted until the Islamic Revolution in 1979, when the country was officially declared an Islamic republic.
+Since then, it has experienced significant political, social, and economic changes.
+The establishment of an Islamic republic led to a major restructuring of the country's political system.
+Iran's foreign relations have been shaped by regional conflicts, beginning with the Iran–Iraq War and persisting through many Arab countries; ongoing tensions with Israel, the United States, and the Western world; and the Iranian nuclear program, which has been a point of contention in international diplomacy.
+Despite international sanctions and internal challenges, Iran remains a key player in regional and global geopolitics.

 Prehistory

 Paleolithic

-The earliest archaeological artifacts in Iran were found in the Kashafrud and Ganj Par sites that are thought to date back to 10,000 years ago in the Middle Paleolithic.
+The earliest archaeological artifacts in Iran were found in the Kashafrud and Ganj Par sites that are thought to date back to 100,000 years ago in the Middle Paleolithic.
 Mousterian stone tools made by Neanderthals have also been found.
 There are more cultural remains of Neanderthals dating back to the Middle Paleolithic period, which mainly have been found in the Zagros region and fewer in central Iran at sites such as Kobeh, Kunji, Bisitun Cave, Tamtama, Warwasi, and Yafteh Cave.
 In 1949, a Neanderthal radius was discovered by Carleton S. Coon in Bisitun Cave.
-Evidence for Upper Paleolithic and Epipaleolithic periods are known mainly from the Zagros Mountains in the caves of Kermanshah and Khorramabad and a few number of sites in the Alborz and Central Iran.
-During this time, people began creating rock art.
+Evidence for Upper Paleolithic and Epipaleolithic periods are known mainly from the Zagros Mountains in the caves of Kermanshah and Khorramabad and a few number of sites in Piranshahr, Alborz and Central Iran.
+During this time, people began creating rock art in Iran.

 Neolithic to Chalcolithic

-Early agricultural communities such as Chogha Golan in 10,000 BC along with settlements such as Chogha Bonut (the earliest village in Elam) in 8000 BC, began to flourish in and around the Zagros Mountains region in western Iran.
-Around about the same time, the earliest-known clay vessels and modelled human and animal terracotta figurines were produced at Ganj Dareh, also in western Iran.
-There are also 10,000-year-old human and animal figurines from Tepe Sarab in Kermanshah Province among many other ancient artefacts.
+Early agricultural communities such as Chogha Golan in the 11th millennium BC along with settlements such as Chogha Bonut (the earliest village in Elam) in the 9th millennium BC began to flourish in and around the Zagros Mountains.
+Around about the same time, the earliest-known clay vessels and modelled human and animal terracotta figurines were produced at Ganj Dareh.
+There are 10,000-year-old human and animal figurines from Tepe Sarab in Kermanshah Province among many other ancient artefacts.